ignasa007/LingML/README.md

 # Project-FIDES

 This is the code repository for the technical part of Project FIDES.
-As of 17 August, 2023, the repository contains the code for Studies 3 and 4.
+As of 18 December, 2023, the repository contains the code for studies making part of the paper **LingML: Linguistic-Informed Machine Learning for Enhanced Fake News Detection**.

 ## Directory Structure

-- <b>assets</b> - plots generated for different experiments. <br>
+- **assets** - plots generated for different experiments. note that these plots are quite old, and we would advise against referring to them.
+These are simply there for completeness.
-\<dataset> -> \<model-1>_\<model-2> -> training/validation -> accuracy/f1-score/loss <br>
+    - **directory structure** - *dataset* -> *model-1*_*model-2* -> *data-split* -> *metric*.
-Note: these plots were made before we decided to average out results over multiple runs.
+    - **note**: these plots were made before we decided to average out results over multiple runs.
-- <b>config</b> - default configuration files.
+- **config** - configuration files for different datasets and LLM models.
-- <b>daa_classes</b> - Python classes to handle different datasets, and make them suitable for training.
+- **data_classes** - Python classes to handle different datasets, and make them suitable for training.
-- <b>datasets</b> - raw datasets in csv format.
+- **datasets** - raw datasets in csv format.
+    - **aaai-constraint-covid** - original dataset by [Patwa et al., 2020](https://arxiv.org/abs/2011.03327).
+    - **aaai-constraint-covid-appended** - original dataset with appended linguistic features retrieved using LIWC-22.
+    - **aaai-constraint-covid-cleaned** - dataset constructed by eliminating records identified by [Bee et al., 2023](https://arxiv.org/abs/2310.04237), as as being neither true or false in the context of COVID-19.
+    - **aaai-constraint-covid-cleaned-appended** - cleaned dataset with appended linguistic features.
-- <b>model_classes</b> - Python classes to handle different models.
+- **model_classes** - Python classes to handle 11 transformer-based LLMs.
+    - all models need special implementation for incorporating language features.
-    - number of labels need to be changed from 3 to 2 for RoEBRTA.
+    - number of output heads needs to be changed from 3 to 2 for Twitter-RoEBRTa.
-    - both models need special implementation for accommodating language features.
-- <b>results</b> - results of the different runs. <br>
+- **results** - results of the different runs. <br>
-\<dataset> -> \<model> -> \<run-date> -> logs/training_results/validation_results <br>
+    - **directory structure** - \<dataset> -> \<model> -> \<run-date> -> training logs and <data-split_results> <br>
-Note: CovidMis20 experiment has only 1 run which was conducted before the decision to conduct multiple runs for each experiment was made.
+    - **note**: CovidMis20 experiment has only 1 run which was conducted before the decision to conduct multiple runs for each experiment was made.
-- <b>utils</b> - utility functions for running the transformer experiments.
+- **utils** - utility functions for running the transformer experiments.
-- <b>analysis.ipynb</b> - notebook to consoliate results.
+- **analysis.ipynb** - notebook to consoliate results.
-- <b>main.py</b> - main file for running the transformer experiments.
+- **main.py** - main file for running the transformer experiments.
+- **plotting.ipynb** - notebook to generate plots for results of experiments in **xml.ipynb**.
-- <b>xml.ipynb</b> - notebook running the experiments using simple machine learning algorithms with the language features.
+- **xml.ipynb** - notebook running the experiments using simple machine learning algorithms with the language features.

 ## Setup